-• Quality First Teaching (QFT) - Mainstream teachers provide an initial graduated response to concerns raised about a student.

-- In-class support - Small English and Maths Classes

-• Literacy intervention (The Reading Intervention Programme, Units of Sounds, Indirect Dyslexia Learning Programme, Trugs, Write Away Together, Reading Leaders)

-- Numeracy intervention (Catch- Up Maths, First Class @ Number, Success at Arithmetic) - IT resources (laptops & chromebooks) - Daily Homework Club - Structured activities at break or lunchtime in the Student Development Centre - Social Skills (SEAL Social Emotional Aspects of Learning)/Nurture groups and CBT programmes - Personal care - Exam arrangements (in line with the Joint Council for Qualifications guidance).
+- Quality First Teaching (QFT) Mainstream teachers provide an initial graduated response to concerns raised about a student. - In-class support - Small English and Maths Classes - Literacy intervention (The Reading Intervention Programme, Units of Sounds, Trugs, Write Stretch Programme, Reading Leaders, Black Sheep Press and specialist tuition) - Numeracy intervention (Catch- Up Maths) - IT resources (laptops & chromebooks) - Structured activities at break or lunchtime in the Student Development Centre - Social Skills/Nurture groups and CBT programmes - Personal care - Exam arrangements (in line with the Joint Council for Qualifications guidance). - Anxiety and wellbeing (Solution Focused Therapy, Anxiety Gremlin as well as the Mindfulness in Schools Project (MISP) in Year 7.